The Binding of Matrimony

 Harry wanted to go over and tell her how stunning she was, but he was headed off by Fred who had come to usher he and Hermione to their seats.

-They were walked out of the ballroom down to the garden path and a short distance to where the garden opened up through an arched hedgerow and a sea of white chairs had been set up in a half circle around the garden gazebo.
-Hermione was commenting with wonder at all the decorations, especially the elaborate webbing of floral garlands that hung from posts at the back of the seating area extending all the way to the top of the domed gazebo, forming a beautiful ceiling and giving the whole setting a feel of intimacy and inclusion.
+They were walked out of the ballroom, down to the garden path and a short distance, to where the garden opened up through an arched hedgerow.
+A sea of white chairs had been set up in a half circle around the garden gazebo.
+Hermione was commenting with wonder at all the decorations, especially the elaborate webbing of floral garlands that hung from posts at the back of the seating area, extending all the way to the top of the domed gazebo, forming a beautiful ceiling and giving the whole setting a feel of intimacy and inclusion.

-He was not at all surprised to see a contingent of Gringott's goblins seated on the groom's side and he acknowledged a nod from Edwin Garron who was present it seemed with a wife and three children.
+He was not at all surprised to see a contingent of Gringott's goblins seated on the groom's side and he acknowledged a nod from Edwin Garron, who was present it seemed with his wife and three children.

 Harry and Hermione were seated at last in the front row on the groom's side next to Aunt Muriel.

-A few minutes, and a few random quick seatings later, Fred escorted Mr. and Mrs. Delacour to their seats, followed quickly by George escorting his mother and father to their seats.
+A few minutes, and a few random quick seatings later, George escorted his mother and father to their seats, followed quickly by Fred escorting Mr. and Mrs. Delacour to their seats.

-The music then changed from the light chamber music that was setting a calm atmosphere to a more robust festive orchestration, signaling the entry of the wedding party.
+The music changed from the light chamber music that was setting a calm atmosphere, to a more robust festive orchestration, signaling the entry of the wedding party.